Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 - Time needed: 2 nights

-The southern part of the country is popular with backpackers and is closer to the airport than other destinations on my Sri Lanka itinerary.
+The southern part of the country is popular with backpackers.
+It’s closer to the airport than other destinations on my Sri Lanka itinerary.

-It’s a great place to spend a few days before your 3 weeks in Sri Lanka comes to an end.
+It’s a great place to spend a few days before your 3 weeks in Sri Lanka come to an end.

 There are a few small villages near Mirissa where you can base yourself, all within a 10-minute scooter ride away from each other.